icepack/icepack/doc/source/installation.rst

    }

 When you type `firedrake-env` at the terminal, the PETSc environment variables from any pre-existing installation will be unset and the firedrake virtual environment will be activated.
+If you find yourself using lots of different virtual environments, you might also like virtualenvwrapper_.

 The configuration options that firedrake uses to build PETSc do not include building the sparse direct solver UMFPACK_.
 In the recommended installation instructions above, I've added an environment variable that will tell firedrake to download and link PETSc with UMFPACK in addition to the other extras.